Regularized joint mixture models: The RJM-EM algorithm

-The Conditional Maximisation of this function is carried out in Eq.~\eqref{tau} to \eqref{phi}, for one specific version of the penalty $\mathrm{pen}(\boldsymbol\xi)$.
-As required by Theorem \ref{thm:convergence_ECM}, each of these maximisation is uniquely defined.
+The conditional maximization of this function is carried out in Eq.~\eqref{tau} to \eqref{phi}, for one specific version of the penalty $\mathrm{pen}(\boldsymbol\xi)$.
+As required by Theorem \ref{thm:convergence_ECM}, each of these optmizations is uniquely defined.
 This property is penalty dependent.
 Hence, in general it is required to use penalties/priors on the parameters that lead to uni-modal posterior distributions.

 On the other hand, the general structure of the conditional updates is independent of the penalty.
 Indeed, we propose a block-type update where each block is updated conditionally to all other being fixed.
 The order of the updates is: $\boldsymbol \tau \to \m \to \Om \to \boldsymbol\lambda \to \boldsymbol\rho \to \boldsymbol\chi \to \f$.
 This correspond to constraint functions of the form: